17-year-old killed, 4 hurt in stabbings on Wisconsin river - NewsBreak

 17-year-old killed, 4 hurt in stabbings on Wisconsin river

-SOMERSET, Wis. — (AP) — A Minnesota teenager died and four other people were critically wounded after being stabbed while tubing down a Wisconsin river, authorities said.
+SOMERSET, Wis. — (AP) — A Minnesota teenager died and four other people were seriously hurt after being stabbed while tubing down a Wisconsin river, authorities said.

-St. Croix County Sheriff Scott Knudson the victims and suspect, a 52-year-old Minnesota man, were all on the Apple River when the attack happened Saturday afternoon.
-Knudson said investigators were working to determine what led to the stabbings and whether the victims and suspect knew each other.
-They were tubing with two different groups that included about 20 people.

 “We don’t know yet who was connected to who, who knew each other or what precipitated it,” Knudson said.